cef62/design-system-coverage-jsday-2025/slides.md

 This gives us a 0-100%, and directly measures what the users see.
 The leadership team liked the idea.

 Nota per Matte: qui metterei uno screenshot (reale o fittizio) dei rettangoli in pagine dove tutti i componenti hanno lo stesso peso.
+Questo screenshot cambierá nelle prossime slide.
 -->

 ---